Coaches

 Athletic

 Coach Shaw ran track and cross country at Bingham High and enjoyed the competitiveness of the 800 meter race.
-He started coaching for the salt lake county track and cross country program and in 2011 he started coaching cross country and track at Herriman High School.
+He started coaching for the salt lake county track and cross country program and in 2011 and then started coaching cross country and track at Herriman High School.
 In 6 years of coaching at Herriman he was part of helping them win 3 State Championships (Boys XC 2012 and Girls Track and Field 2013 & 2016).
-This is his fifth year coaching at Jordan High and he loves coaching here.
+This is his 7th year coaching at Jordan High and he loves coaching here.
+We were able to win our first Region XC title at Jordan in 2023, the first xc boys region title since 2004!
 Coach Shaw enjoys competing and running to improve mental and physical health.
 His favorite race is the St. George Marathon and his goal is to run the Boston Marathon.
 Coach Shaw loves helping others improve their lives and knows that running can be a crucial part of the overall well-being of individuals.

 Athletic